Which country is the liberal ideology linked to?

-What if a country is still far from achieving the necessary preconditions for the achievement of liberalism?
+And if a country is still far from the pre-conditions for the affirmation of liberalism?

-If a country does not reach the minimum level of civilization necessary, it remains in an authoritarian regime at best led by an enlightened despot (and population can only accept it).
+In cases where a country does not reach the minimum level of civilization necessary, the best thing that can happen to that people is an enlightened despot (and with common sense the people must accept it).